johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------

+* 1.2.0
+    * Added support for searching for earlier and later routes in the routes view
+    * Added support for changing the department time
 * 1.1.0
     * Improved the ux by doing searches in the current activity
     * Added ApiSettings that holds the api endpoint